LincanLi-X/FireTrend_Rebuttal/README.md

 -->

-**Table X:** Clarification of the evidence for physical realism and operational relevance.
+**Table 10:** Clarification of the evidence for physical realism and operational relevance.
 The current manuscript already includes predictive, ablation, and physical-consistency evidence, but we agree that its practical meaning should be surfaced more clearly through simpler presentation and more case-based interpretation.

 | Aspect | Current evidence in the paper | Clarification / revision action |